IvanGrigorik/BSUIR_labs/4_term/SPO/lab7/README.md

 SHITTY DESCRIPTION.
 HAVE NOTHING TO SAY
 <br>
-Later would be normal description.
+Later there will be a normal description.